Analysis of obstacles immersed in viscous fluids using Brinkman's law for steady Stokes and Navier-Stokes equations: Introduction

 When modeling flows containing obstacles or enclosed by solid walls with a complex geometry, there are at least two main approaches: using body-fitted unstructured meshes to simulate the geometries or using a simplified mesh adding a penalization term in the differential equations.

 In numerical methods relying on the discretization with body-fitted geometry, solid walls are treated by Dirichlet boundary conditions on a mesh refined in the neighborhood of the wall.
-However, in this methods it is necessary to rebuilt the meshes whenever the geometry changes, which could be a disadvantage for the performance.
+However, in this methods it is necessary to rebuild the meshes whenever the geometry changes, which could be a disadvantage for the computing performance.

-The approach given by the addition of penalization terms has been reported in the pioneering work of Peskin \cite{peskin1972flow,peskin1977numerical}, see also in \cite{mittal2005immersed} a review of Immersed Boundary (IB) methods.
+The approach given by the addition of penalization terms has been reported in the pioneering work of Angot \cite{angot1990new} and \cite{khadra2000fictitious}, where the authors in addition show a numerical validation of the model.
 Instead of considering Dirichlet boundary conditions on solid walls, in these methods the addition of a penalization or forcing term is considered in order to make the flow immovable inside the obstacles.
 The additional term can be seen as porosity Brinkman's law for imposing porous wall conditions \cite{B49} and it corresponds to the limit to null porosity.
 This method is versatile in terms of geometry: the mesh does not need to depend on the shape of the solid body, so that several geometries can be simulated in a simpler way.

+Several extensions for Brinkman's penalty method have been studied, for example, the penalization was used to model the interface of multiphase flows \cite{BB15, bhalla2020simulating}, to study gas-particle flows coupling weakly compressible formulation of the Navier-Stokes equations with mass and heat transfer \cite{HDW19}, moving obstacles \cite{RAB07}, and penalizing Dirichlet or Neumann conditions applied on obstacle boundaries \cite{SYOS19,TNB21}.
+In \cite{brown2014characteristic} the authors propose an extension to Brinkman penalization for generalized Neumann and Robin boundary conditions by introducing hyperbolic penalization terms with characteristics pointing inward on solid obstacles.
+In \cite{thirumalaisamy2021handling} the authors also study the Brinkman penalization method for Neumann and Robin boundary conditions.
+This method has been extended even for other equations, see for example \cite{kadoch2012volume} and \cite{ramiere2007fictitious}.